jwsung91/udacity-rse/project5/README.md

    - Add a marker assumed to be an object
       - Phase 1.
 Create Marker at Destination 1
       - Phase 2.
 Delete Objects
       - Phase 3.
 Create Marker at Destination 2
+   - Nodes are created separately according to the `.sh` file using this package
 - `pick_objects`
    - Robot Teleoperation algorithm for Two Destinations
 - `scripts`